 5. Anti-fatigue mats reduce impact injuries by 70%

 Anti-fatigue mats offer more than just ergonomic support; they reduce impact injury risks compared to falling on hard surfaces like cement, wood and metal.
-According to CRE-MSD research highlighted in the webinar:
+According to Dr. Andrew's research from the webinar:

-This is one reason why, here at AcroMat, a custom anti-fatigue mat manufacturer, "custom" means any shape and size and why we often cover entire workstations with one-piece designs; custom mats cushion every step while also softening fall impact.
+This is one reason why, here at AcroMat, a custom anti-fatigue mat manufacturer, "custom" means any shape and size and why we often cover entire workstations with one-piece designs.
+Custom mats not only cushion every step and provide NFSI "High Certified" Traction, but they reduce impact if there ever is a fall.

-6. Anti-fatigue mats appear to be more effective than insoles
+6. Anti-fatigue mats are more effective than insoles

-Dr. Andrew's team found "moderate" evidence that anti-fatigue mats help reduce pain, especially for the 30-50% of people worldwide who are prone to discomfort when standing for short periods of time.
+Dr. Andrew's team found "moderate" evidence that anti-fatigue mats help reduce pain, especially for the 30-50% of standing workers worldwide who are prone to discomfort when standing ("pain developers").

-Comparatively, his team found “very limited” evidence insoles do the same, saying the jury is still out on the effectiveness of insoles.
-In fact, Dr. Andrew noted how “impacting the geometry of the shoe” – e.g., raising the foot too from from the shoe with an insole – may increase the risk of slips, trips and falls because you’re less in control of your balance.
+Comparatively, his team found “very limited” evidence insoles do the same.
+In fact, Dr. Andrew noted how “impacting the geometry of the shoe” – e.g., raising the foot too far from the shoe base with an insole – may increase the risk of slips, trips and falls because you’re less in control of your balance.

 Conclusion: Ask, listen, and document